If you love girl names ending with a, you’re not alone.

 Scroll through the rest of the Top 100, and a pattern emerges.
 Ella, Layla, Anna, Leah, Nora, Sarah, Stella, Bella, Mila, Maya, Eva.

 We’re wild for two syllable girl names ending with a.
-Three in the Top Ten, and eleven more in the Top 100, for a total of fourteen.
+Three in the Top Ten, and seventeen more in the Top 100, for a total of twenty.

 Call them Emma’s sisters.
 Names that are too short to feel frilly, but still obviously feminine.

 In some ways, we’ve always loved two syllable girl names ending with a:

 - In 1994, Sarah ranked in the Top Ten, with at least five more in the Top 100.

 - In 1974, former #1 Lisa was still a Top Ten name, with another 17 in the Top 100.

 - In 1954, Linda and Debra were Top Ten names, with an additional nine in the Top 100.